DavNej/europool-contract/README.md

 EuroPool is a simple staking contract.
 This contract enables users to perform the following actions :

-* [x] Deposit cEUR and earn rewards based on their deposit
+* [x] Deposit a given token and earn rewards based on their deposit
 * [x] Withdraw their deposits and earned rewards at any time
 * [x] Withdraw their initial deposit and their proportionate share of rewards based on the timing of their deposit
-* [x] At any time, the contract's deployer (only) can periodically add funds to the rewards pool via the `funRewardsPool` function
+* [x] At any time, the contract's deployer (only) can add funds to the rewards pool via the `funRewardsPool` function

 * [x] Unit tests are included to verify the correctness of the contract